FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 Our application will only have three pages, including the FusionAuth login page.

 1. A home page - a public page showing how many users our app has and inviting users to log in.
-1. The log in / sign up page (redirected to FusionAuth) with options to use a username/password or to sign in with Twitter.
+2. The login / sign up page (redirected to FusionAuth) with options to use a username/password or to sign in with Twitter.
-1. A logged in private "Member's Only" page.
+3. A logged in private "Member's Only" page.
 This will display the user's profile retrieved from FusionAuth

 ## Add and Initialise dependencies

-To start, we'll add the references needed foor [Passport](https://www.passportjs.org), the [Passport-oauth2](https://www.passportjs.org/packages/passport-oauth2/) strategy,enabling sessions using [Express Sessions](https://github.com/expressjs/session).
+To start, we'll add the references needed for [Passport](https://www.passportjs.org), the [Passport-oauth2](https://www.passportjs.org/packages/passport-oauth2/) strategy, enabling sessions using [Express Sessions](https://github.com/expressjs/session).
 We'll also add a ref to the [FusionAuth typescript](https://www.npmjs.com/package/@fusionauth/typescript-client) client.

 Open the `app.js` file.
 Below the line `var logger = require('morgan');` add in the following: